๐Ÿ’Intro to Chemistry

 Boiling Point

-• The temperature where a liquid becomes a gas throughout the bulk of the liquid, not just at the surface (that's evaporation, which can happen at any temperature).
+The boiling point is the temperature where a liquid becomes a gas throughout the bulk of the liquid, not just at the surface.
+Evaporation, by contrast, happens only at the surface and can occur at any temperature below the boiling point.

 Compare: Melting point vs. boiling point are both characteristic physical properties useful for identification, but boiling point is much more sensitive to pressure changes.
 That's why cooking times change at altitude but ice melts at roughly the same temperature whether you're at sea level or on a mountain.